 Starting your course

-We're delighted that you've decided to study at Glasgow Clyde College and we look forward to welcoming you in August 2021.
+We're delighted that you've decided to study at Glasgow Clyde College and we look forward to welcoming you.

 We know that this is an exciting time for you and we want to let you know that we're here to support you to have the best start at college.